DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/news/2017-08-20-materialdesign-report.md

 are limited in quantity due to high acquisition costs through experiments.
 We developed generative models that learn the latent dimensions of microstructures, and create new microstructure samples that are morphologically and statistically similar to the limited samples.
-This allowed us to bootstrap limited data to improve a predictive model.
+The developed model allowed us to bootstrap limited material samples to improve predictive structure-property models.
+See details [here](#prediction).

-2. **While deep networks outperform conventional models, they are not yet capable of capturing highly nonlinear structure-property mappings.** The physics-based structure-property mapping often involves high computational cost, due to the nonlinear constitutive models of material systems.
+2. **While deep networks outperform conventional models, they are not yet capable of capturing highly nonlinear structure-property mappings.** The physics-based structure-property mapping often involves high computational cost, due to nonlinear constitutive models of material systems.
 We validated the hypothesis that deep learning architectures can outperform conventional nonlinear predictive models (such as Support Vector Regression) in predicting structure-property mappings.
-However, we found that deep convolutional neural networks cannot attain the prediction accuracy required for material microstructure optimization.
+However, we found that even state-of-the-art deep convolutional neural networks cannot obtain the required prediction accuracy for material microstructure optimization.

 3. **Microstructure evolution of Ti64 during selective laser sintering is modeled and quantified.**
-We developed physics-based models for Ti-6Al-4V (Ti64) alloy to facilitate a case study and data collection.
-Specifically, on process-structure mapping, we investigated the modeling and quantification of a hybrid finite-element cellular-automaton model for microstructure evolution.
+We developed a hybrid finite-element cellular-automaton model for microstructure evolution.
+ This model is used for processing-structure mapping for Ti-6Al-4V (Ti64) alloy microstructures.

 4. **An efficient lattice particle simulation is developed for Ti64 fractual strength computation.**
-A new atomic finite element method for the proposed lattice particle method is developed to replace an explicit solver for Ti64 fractual strength computation.
-Nonlinear elasticity and plasticity constitutive models will be added to refine this method.
+A new atomic finite element method based on lattice particle is developed to replace an explicit solver to more efficiently compute Ti64 fracture strength.
+Nonlinear elasticity and plasticity constitutive models will be added to further refine the lattice particle model.

 ***

 ### **Results and Findings <a name="results"></a>**

-The results and findings are summarized below.
+The results and findings are summarized as follows.

 #### Generative Model for Microstrutures and Topologies <a name="generative"></a>
-While state-of-the-art generative models has achieved photo-realistic image generation based on often enormous amount of training samples, it is well understood that these models will fail to learn meaningful local patterns (poor distribution matching) when only a small amount of data (in the scale of ten to a hundred) is available.
+While state-of-the-art generative models have achieved photo-realistic image generation based on often enormous amount of training samples, it is well understood that these models will fail to learn meaningful local patterns (poor distribution matching) when only a small amount of data (in the scale of ten to a hundred) is available.
 The latter is usually the